panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 ## 7. Extracting a dynamic name property

-You can extract to variables properties with the dynamic name (when you determine the property name at runtime):
+You can extract to variables properties with a dynamic name (the property name is known at runtime):

 ```javascript
 const { [propName]: identifier } = expression;
 ```

-`propName` expression should evaluate to a property name, and the `identifier` should indicate the variable name created after the destructuring.
+`propName` expression should evaluate to a property name (usually a string), and the `identifier` should indicate the variable name created after the destructuring.
 The second `expression` should evaluate to the object you'd like to destructure.

 An equivalent code without object destructuring: